vultr/vultr-marketplace/Readme.md

         $ cd vultr-marketplace/marketplace-builder
         $ ./marketplace-builder.sh

-Marketplace Builder prompts you to select one OS or build all snapshots in a batch.
-The script creates Vultr Marketplace snapshots named `MKT-<OS> <Date Time>` in your Vultr account, ready to be added to the Vultr Marketplace.
+The Marketplace Builder prompts you to select one OS or build all snapshots in a batch.
+When finished, the script creates snapshots named `MKT-<OS> <Date Time>` in your Vultr account, ready to be added to the Vultr Marketplace.